 - I’m going to amend the final bullet slightly to ‘using inappropriate exercise selection and poor technique’ and focus predominantly here for the rest of this post.

 The image shown on the Corrective Exercise page shows what might be termed ‘upper body dysfunction’, thoracic kyphosis, upper crossed syndrome, or in more layman’s terms, forward head posture.
-It’s a common compensation pattern often caused by sitting at a desk all day, amongst other things with one’s head in a forward position.
+It’s a common compensation pattern often caused by sitting at a desk all day, among other things with one’s head in a forward position.
 Certain muscles become short and tight (overactive), and other muscles (their antagonists, or opposite numbers) become lengthened and underactive.

 It can clearly be seen that the shoulder joint is not where it ought to be.
 In this posture dysfunction, we have two main muscles that cause the scapulae (shoulder blades) to become tilted forward (protracted) and outwardly angled – the pectoralis minor and levator scapulae, respectively.
 The main muscle that holds the scapulae down and back (depressed and retracted) is the lower trapezius.
 As a result of the ‘pull’ of the two aforementioned muscles the lower trapezius becomes long and underactive.